-Our as-inclusive-as-viable approach means that we perhaps don't win as many competitions as we might otherwise but I reckon we would if there was a competition for "club most inclusive of it's members and most welcoming to new potential members whilst retaining an element of not deliberately offensive sarcasm".
+Our as-inclusive-as-viable approach means that we perhaps don't win as many inter-club competitions as we might otherwise, but we would likely do well in "club most inclusive of it's members and most welcoming to new potential members whilst retaining an element of not deliberately offensive sarcasm" awards.
 We would also likely do well in an Enville Ale consumption competition but that is probably not overly relevant.

-Each and every person has the same right, and is indeed encouraged, to voice an opinion and potentially influence the club's direction as appropriate.
-As such, the club evolves alongside / due to the requirements of it's guiding members.
+Each and every club member has the same right, and is encouraged, to voice an opinion and potentially influence the club's direction and diary.
+As such, the club evolves alongside / due to the requirements of it's membership in an attempt to remain relevant.

 You do not have to be a great photographer, or have the best photography kit to join HCC.
 We do like members to embrace the team-spirit that should surely be the basis of all clubs and we also like members to help out with 'stuff' after a few weeks of getting to know us / settling in.